scrapy/scrapy/docs/topics/request-queues.rst

 .. class:: MyExternalQueue

-   .. classmethod:: __init__(cls, crawler: scrapy.crawler.Crawler, key: str, state)
+   .. classmethod:: from_crawler(cls, downstream_queue_cls: Optional[T], crawler: scrapy.crawler.Crawler, key: str, state)

       Initializes an instance of this disk downstream queue class.

+      *downstream_queue_cls* class of queues lying down on queue hierarchy, e.g. priority queue manages disk queues. ``None`` in case there is no downstream queue

       *key* is the unique ID of the disk downstream queue instance.
 It may be used, for example, to create a unique file or folder to store the queue content.

       *state* is the data returned by the :method:`close` method of this queue during a prior execution, and should be used to restore the queue to that prior state.
 If there is no prior execution, its value is ``None``.

    .. method:: push(self, request: scrapy.http.Request) -> None